BouwerMan/helios/README.md

 # HELIOS

-Development of my own os.
-Hope this goes somewhere.
-Currently in the beginning phases.
+HeliOS is a hobby operating system project aimed at learning and exploring low-level systems programming.
+The project is currently in its early stages, but it already includes several key features and components.

+## Features

 - [X] Kernel printing
-- [X] GDT
+- [X] Global Descriptor Table (GDT)
-- [X] IDT
+- [X] Interrupt Descriptor Table (IDT)
-- [X] Interrupts
+- [X] Interrupt handling
 - [X] Physical Page Manager
 - [X] Virtual Page Manager
-- [X] Paging, with kernel loaded at 0xC0000000
+- [X] Paging with kernel loaded at `0xC0000000`
 - [X] ATA PIO Driver
-- [ ] FAT Driver
+- [ ] FAT Driver (Work in progress)

-## Cross Compiler
+## Getting Started

+### Prerequisites

+To build and run HeliOS, you will need:

-The cross compiler is not included in this repository, follow [this tutorial](https://wiki.osdev.org/GCC_Cross-Compiler) to set it up.
+- A GCC cross-compiler targeting `i686-elf`.
+Follow [this tutorial](https://wiki.osdev.org/GCC_Cross-Compiler) to set it up.
+- QEMU or another x86 emulator for testing.

+## License

+HeliOS is licensed under the [GNU General Public License v3.0](LICENSE).
+See the LICENSE file for more details.